A polynomial approximation scheme for nonlinear model reduction by moment matching: Moment Matching for Nonlinear Dynamical Systems

 A suitable choice of $\bar{g}$ can therefore ensure that Assumption \ref{ass:f} holds, and that the reduced-order model given by \eqref{eq:constructed_rom} achieves moment matching.

-It is convenient to have $\bar{g}$ take the form $\bar{g}(r, \ell(r)) = g(r) \ell(r)$ for some $C^r$ mapping $g : \mathbb{R}^d \to \mathbb{R}^{d \times m}$.
+It is convenient to have $\bar{g}$ take the form $\bar{g}(r, \ell(r)) = g(r) \ell(r)$ for some $C^2$ mapping $g : \mathbb{R}^d \to \mathbb{R}^{d \times m}$.
 In the general case, one suitable mapping can be found by computing

-and choosing a mapping $g(r) = G$ for some real-valued matrix $G$ satisfying that $S - GL$ has only eigenvalues with negative real part, which can be accomplished if $(S,L)$ is detectable.
-The linearization of \eqref{eq:rom_stab} then simply becomes $S - GL$, and the assumption on the eigenvalues of $S - GL$ ensures that the system is therefore locally exponentially stable.
+and choosing a mapping $g(r) = G$ for some real-valued matrix $G$ such that $S - GL$ only has eigenvalues with negative real part, which can be accomplished if $(S,L)$ is detectable.
+The linearization of \eqref{eq:rom_stab} then simply becomes $S - GL$, and the assumption on the eigenvalues of $S - GL$ ensures that the system is locally exponentially stable.